estimation

 Class containing a consolidated set of estimatable parameters.

-factory function.- indices_for_parameter_type(self: tudatpy.kernel.numerical_simulation.estimation.EstimatableParameterSet, parameter_type: Tuple[tudat::estimatable_parameters::EstimatebleParametersEnum, Tuple[str, str]]) List[Tuple[int, int]] #
+indices_for_parameter_type(self: tudatpy.kernel.numerical_simulation.estimation.EstimatableParameterSet, parameter_type: Tuple[tudat::estimatable_parameters::EstimatebleParametersEnum, Tuple[str, str]]) List[Tuple[int, int]]#

 Function to retrieve the indices of a given type of parameter.